nathanduft44/Crypto_Corrisk/LH_Workspace/README.md

 ## Overview

 Crypto currencies have recently been in the spotlight in today's financial world.
-Seeing major adoption and capital investments pooring into the markets from financial institutions and retail investors all over the world.
+We're seeing major adoption and capital investments pooring into the markets from financial institutions and retail investors all over the world.
+Since Bitcoin's creation in 2009, there are now a whopping 11,257 cryptocurrencies in the market!

-Since Bitcoins creation in 2009, we've had a substantial amount of digital assets being created and added to the market.
-These assets have gone through periods of market volatility and price movements that have been correlated with Bitcoin's.
+We've chosen our top 10 coins to evaluate and provide historical price correlation in comparison to Bitcoin's.
+For this project, we've collected data for the time periods with the highest volatility; the start of the first bull run in 2016, to the current 2021 bull run.

 * Bitcoin (BTC)
 * Zcash (ZEC)
 * Ethereum (ETH)
 * Dash
 * XRP
-* Lite Coin (LTC)
+* Siacoin (SC)
 * Stellar Lumen (XLM)
 * Tether (USDT)
-* Waves
+* Lisk (LSK)
 * Cardano (ADA)
 * Doge Coin

-For this project, we've collected data for the time periods with the highest volatility.
-The start of the first bull run in 2016, to the current 2021 bull run.

 ## Objective
 We want to create a bridge between legacy financial risk analysis with on-chain metrics.
-To reach our goal, we're creating a mechanism for users to calculate risk in potential investment opportunities within these selected coins.
+To reach our goal, we're creating a mechanism for our users to measure potential risk based off our techincal analysis.
 This will allow users to make educated and well-informed decisions by evaluating historical price movements from the data provided in a user-friendly application.

 ## Requirements

 ## Navigating & How-to-Use

+## Steps of Development
+* 1. Using CoinGecko API, we were able to collect historical closing prices and compile them into one dataframe.
+* 2. Calculated the variance and covariance of each coin compared to Bitcoin, finding the Beta.
+* 3. Utilized heatmaps to visually compare the correlation of price movement for each coin.

 ## Findings
 * Were the correlations between the top cryptocurrencies by market cap stronger or weaker during months of significant downward price movement? (look at 2017 and 2021 May specifically)